mautic/mautic-documentation/pages/10.contacts/03.manage-segments/docs.en.md

 ## Add categories to segment

-Apart from organizing various Mautic elements, categories are used to organize contact.
-To add categories to segment, create a new [category](../categories#creating-managing-categories) of type `segment`.
+Apart from organizing various Mautic elements, categories help with organizing contacts.
+To add categories to a segment, create a new [category](../categories#creating-managing-categories) of type `segment`.
 When you add a new segment, you can now sort and select from the categories you previously created.

 ![Screenshot showing segment categories](add-category-segment.jpg)